Taking Action—12 Ways to Get Involved with Foster Youth

 The Maryland Foster Parent Association is looking for people to donate new children car seats, cribs, strollers or children’s clothing for children coming into care.
 Gift cards to clothing stores would also be appreciated.
 You can make a direct donation to the Maryland Foster Parent Association at www.walkmehome.org and select the Baltimore, Maryland Walk.
 Finally the Association is looking for items that can be used for a raffle at the Conference in June.
 Call Bernice Newman at 1-866-635-4371.

-8) Support former foster youth organize a Maryland Chapter of the Foster Alumni of America
+8) Support former foster youth organize and Maryland Chapter of the Foster Alumni of America

 Foster Care Alumni of America (FCAA), Maryland Chapter is a local division of FCAA National; a non-profit organization made up of former foster youth whose mission is to connect the alumni community in Maryland and to transform policy and practice, ensuring opportunity for people in and from foster care.
 They are looking to recruit current foster youth (18 -21) and former foster youth (22 and up) to be members of our local chapter.
 If you have ever lived in foster care, including kinship care, group homes and/or residential placements or if you did not experience foster care but believe in our mission, please join!
 Visit them online at www.fcaa-md.org.